BathPowerGroup/.github/profile/README.md

     This is an introduction page for the power group from University of Bath.
 Everyone in the group is eligible to upload their own files/models/projects to this organization space.
     <br />
     <br />
-    We may also modify this page in the future to make it more formal for outsiders.
+    We may also modify this page in the future to make it more formal to outsiders.
   </p>
 </div>